erabhishekdwevedi/aem-code-snippets/create-node-in-jcr.md

-# Sample Pseudo-Code to Create Node in JCR with some properties
+# Sample code to create node in JCR with some properties.

 ```